-The content of the assessing vocationally related achievement course is spread out across two units.
+The content of the assessing vocationally related achievement course is comprised of two units.
 We will teach you key principles and practices of assessment and how to assess vocational skills, knowledge and understanding.
-You will learn a range of skills to help you effectively conduct assessments in any learning space.
+You will learn a range of skills to help you effectively conduct assessments in any learning situation.

 - Understanding the principles and practices of Assessment